 Gorilla: Bitwarden server.
 Lightweight: Vaultwarden.

-Vaultwarden is the same API surface (all Bitwarden clients work against it) implemented in Rust as a single binary.
-You run it on a Raspberry Pi.
-It holds passwords for your whole family.
-This is a perfect case study in "smaller project, same user-facing value."
+Vaultwarden is the same API surface — all Bitwarden clients work against it — implemented in Rust as a single binary.
+Runs on a Raspberry Pi.
+Holds passwords for your whole family.

 When the gorilla wins

-The gorilla is right when you actually need its features.
-If your team needs Nextcloud's calendar, contacts, AND files, Nextcloud is a bargain.
-If you need Mattermost's admin console and SCIM, Mattermost is the right tool.
+If your team needs Nextcloud's calendar and contacts and files, Nextcloud is a bargain.
+If you need Mattermost's admin console and SCIM, use Mattermost.
 If you need real Prometheus for your multi-region cluster, use Prometheus.

 The deeper point

-Every category in our directory has multiple options, and the temptation is to rank them by popularity.
-That's a useful first pass but a bad final answer.
-The better question is: what's the minimum amount of software that solves my problem?
-Install that.
-If it turns out you need more, you can always upgrade to the gorilla later.
 Going the other direction — from a big project you installed "just in case" to a smaller one — is emotionally and operationally harder.
 You've invested.
 You have users.
 You have habits.
 You stay put even when the simpler tool would have been better.

 If you're evaluating options in a specific category, our categories page lists both the gorillas and the lightweights side by side.
-For note-taking in particular, see our alternatives to Notion and notice how we explicitly call out which tool fits which use case.
+For note-taking in particular, see our alternatives to Notion and notice we explicitly call out which tool fits which use case.